Johnny Chiang

-Early education
+Early life and education

-Chiang was born on 2 March 1972.
-He attended elementary and junior high school in his hometown of Taichung before studying diplomacy at National Chengchi University.

-He served in the ROC Army Special Force 101 Amphibious Reconnaissance Battalion during his compulsory military service.
-He was honorably discharged from ROC Army with the rank of corporal.
+Chiang was born in Fengyuan, Taichung, on March 2, 1972.
+He attended elementary and junior high school in his hometown of Taichung.
+After graduating from Taichung Municipal Taichung First Senior High School, he studied diplomacy at National Chengchi University and graduated with a Bachelor of Arts (B.A.) in 1994.
+He then served in the 101st Amphibious Reconnaissance Battalion during his compulsory military service.
+He was honorably discharged from the Army's special force with the rank of corporal.

-He earned a master's degree from the University of Pittsburgh, followed by a doctorate at the University of South Carolina, both in the United States of America.
+After completing his military service, Chiang pursued graduate studies in the United States, where he earned a master's degree in international relations and political science from the University of Pittsburgh in 1998, then earned his Ph.D. in international relations from the University of South Carolina in 2002.
+His doctoral dissertation, completed under political science professor Donald J. Puchala, was titled, "Globalization and The Role of the State in Contemporary Political Economy: Taiwan and India in the 1980s and 1990s".

-Early career
+Academic career

-Then, he taught at Soochow University, and worked in multiple positions at the Taiwan Institute of Economic Research.
+Chiang taught at the Department of Political Science of Soochow University as a full-time associate professor, and worked in multiple positions at the Taiwan Institute of Economic Research.